-If you still have some time before leaving Hokkaido, heading to Nijo Market for last minutes shopping for souvenir and dried seafood back to the home country.
+If you still have some time before leaving Hokkaido, head to Nijo Market for last minutes shopping for souvenirs and dried seafood back to the home country.

 How To Plan For 10 Days Hokkaido Trip

-Overall this Hokkaido travel blog for 10 days is more focused on the Southern and Central region.
+Overall this Hokkaido travel blog for 10 days is more focused on the Southern and Central regions.
 For first-time visitors and limited time, this area is the best place to get a look at the beauty of Hokkaido.
-Day trip to Cape Kamui in Shakotan Peninsular one of the seasonal travel trips in Summer.
-The remaining places can be travel in Spring, Autumn, and even winter.
+Day trip to Cape Kamui in Shakotan Peninsular is one of the seasonal travel trips in Summer.
+The remaining places can be traveled in Spring, Autumn, and even winter.

 Below are some quick Hokkaido travel tips when you are planning on your itinerary.

-Hokkaido is best to visit all year round especially from Spring to Summer.
-Places visited including Hakodate, Lake Toya, Noboribetsu, Otaru, Shakotan, and Sapporo.
+Hokkaido is best to visit all year round, especially from Spring to Summer.
+Places visited include Hakodate, Lake Toya, Noboribetsu, Otaru, Shakotan, and Sapporo.